PathwayCommons/grounding-search/README.md

 ### Restore index from Elasticsearch dump files

 Downloading and building the index from source ensures that the latest information is indexed.
-Alternatively, to quickly retrieve and recreate the index a dump of a previously indexed Elasticsearch instance has been published on (Zenodo)[https://zenodo.org/].
-The index dump data is published under the following DOI:
+Alternatively, to quickly retrieve and recreate the index a dump of a previously indexed Elasticsearch instance has been published on [Zenodo](https://zenodo.org/) under the following DOI:

 [![Zenodo](https://zenodo.org/badge/DOI/10.5281/zenodo.4495013.svg)](https://doi.org/10.5281/zenodo.4495013)